edoigtrd/template/readme.md

 Template is a CLI template manager.

-With template you can create and load templates.
+With template you can easily manage templates.

 ---
 # Usage